Students with caring responsibilities

 There is support available if you are struggling with emotional or personal issues.
 The Counselling Service offers a safe, non-judgemental environment for you to talk to a professional about what you are going through.
 We also provide a range of guides and information sheets on a range of issues including, stress, sleep problems and concentration.

 Some students with caring responsibilities may be eligible to extra financial support.
-Student Financial Support Service at NTU produces a Guide to Funding for Students with Dependants which is aimed at full time home undergraduate students.
 Please see the Student Financial Support Service pages for further information on funding issues.

 External sources of information and support for carers